-- Size limit of JS Resource: 10MB. - The containing folder is generated automatically when opening the project, and is deleted automatically when closing the project. - The name of the containing folder is not fixed and is randomly generated when opening the project. - Making changes in the containing folder will turn the project into Modified state and the content in this folder will only be synchronized to the project when the user saves the project. - The maximum password length for encryption: 32 Bytes.
+- The temporary folder is generated automatically when opening the project, and is deleted automatically when closing the project. - The name of the temporary folder is not fixed and is randomly generated when opening the project. - Making changes in the temporary folder will turn the project into Modified state and the content in the temporary folder will only be synchronized to the project when the user saves the project.